DoctorDolorem/winapis/README.md

-# go-winapis
+# go-winapi
-Module that contains some functions to use WinAPIs that are missing in the main Windows package
+This module contains functions to use Windows APIs that are missing in the Windows package from the standard library.

 I left to the user the power to choose when to load which DLL and get the addresses to functions.
+You may need them in your code, who knows.

-For this reason,
-this module requires the windows.LazyProc structures initialized with the functions exported by the DLL.
+For this reason, this module requires you to pass to the functions windows.LazyProc structuctures, initialized with the addresses of the functions exported by the DLLs.

-DLL's must be loaded beforehand by the user:
+Load the DLL and get the function address:

 ```
 var (
 	kernel32                     = windows.NewLazySystemDLL("kernel32.dll")